 ARTICLE VII: Expenditures and Disbursements

-Expenditures and disbursements up to and including $250.00 may be approved by the president, or in his/her absence the vice-president.
+Expenditures and disbursements up to $1,000.00 may be approved by the president, or in his/her absence the vice president.

-All expenditures from $250.00 to $1,500.00 must be approved in advance by a majority of the members of the Board of Directors.
+All expenditures of more than $1,000.00 and up to $5,000.00 must be approved in advance by a majority of the members of the Board of Directors.

-Amounts of more than $1,500 must be approved in advance by a majority of the members present at a regular or special meeting.
-All checks are to be held by the treasurer or by another officer (other than the president) in the treasurer’s absence.
+Amounts of more than $5,000.00 must be approved in advance by a majority of the members of the Board of Directors and reported to the members via The Society newsletter.
+All checks are to be held by the treasurer or by an officer other than the president in the treasurer’s absence.

 The treasurer shall require a written request and itemization of the funds required before issuing a check.

-All checks shall be signed by the president or the vice president in the president’s absence.
+All checks shall be signed by the president. the vice president, or the secretary in the president’s absence.

 ARTICLE VIII: Election, Removal and Appointment of Officers & Representatives to the Board of Directors